 During my PhD, I focused on Lepidopera behavioural and distribution responses under climate change.
 Now as a postdoc, I'm eager to know how will species interactions respond under multiple environmental stressors including temperature and precipitation at both species and assemblage levels.
 I'm also interested in broad conservation issues in Asia.
 For more info please visit my website at https://chengwd.wordpress.com/

-Brinna Barlow - PhD student
+Brinna Barlow - PhD candidate

 Following a BSc in Environmental Biology, which I finished in 2014 I spent a few years deciding whether to pursue entomology or marine biology professionally.
 Several dive certifications and terrestrial field seasons later my mind was made up.
 I completed an Msc in Entomology at Harper Adams university in September 2018 having secured my place at Hong Kong university earlier in the year.